Protect your business

 • Network security and firewalls

-Locking down use of administrative accounts as well as using network controls like firewalls can help you stop an attacker from being able to move from one device to another.
+Locking down use of administrative accounts as well as using network controls like can help you stop an attacker from being able to move from one to another.

 Identify any systems that might be exposed to the internet and lock these down – you might need some help from an IT provider to do this.